ppotturi/adp-aso-helm-library/README.md

 ```

-##### Example 3 : Create 1 storage account and configure properries for the Storage Account BlobService
+##### Example 3 : Create 1 storage account and configure properties for the Storage Account BlobService

 ```
 storageAccounts: